 A Guide for Plant-based Nutrition: Calcium

 We know calcium is needed to build strong bones, but what you don’t probably know is that it also affects muscles, hormones, nerve function, enzymes, blood clotting, and much more.
-Most all the calcium in our bodies is stored in our bones, while our bones feel rock hard, they are actually living tissue that is constantly creating new bone while the old bone is destroyed.
+Most all the calcium in our bodies is stored in our bones, while our bones feel rock hard, they are actually living tissue that is constantly creating new bones while the old bone is destroyed.

-Our bodies do a good job at regulating the calcium in our blood, but if we aren’t supplying our bodies with enough calcium then our bodies will pull from our calcium reservoir, yes that’s right, our bones.
+Our bodies do a good job at regulating the calcium in our blood, but if we aren’t supplying our bodies with enough calcium then our bodies will pull from our calcium reservoir, yes that’s right our bones.
 So how do we maintain healthy bones?

 Is Milk Good For You?

 Even though the average milk consumption has dropped 8% in the past ten years, it‘s still almost twice the volume of dairy consumption as most of our neighboring countries.

 It has been stated for years that dairy is high in calcium, it is good for bone health, and it has the necessary protein and vitamin D that our body needs.